sasquatcheggs/PhotonLauncher/README.md

   "LastJoinIP": "127.0.0.1",
   "KeepLauncherOpenOnJoin": false,
   "CustomHostIP": ""
+  "InjectorDllPath": "PhotonRedirector.dll",
+  "EnableDllInjection": true
 }
 ```
 The game executable must be specified in the first field.

-For now, the files specified in the first four fields must exist for the launcher to work properly.
-In they future, the configs may be auto-generated.
+Right now, the files referenced in the first four fields must exist for all features to work.
+In the future, the configs may be auto-generated.

-Redirect injection functionality is planned, but for now, [PhotonRedirector](https://github.com/sasquatcheggs/PhotonRedirector) is required.
+DLL injection is implimented, but can be disabled if you choose to inject PhotonRedirector another way.
+Support for more methods of redirecting Photon's traffic (such as hosts file editing) may be implimented in the future.

 ## Releases:
 Releases will be published as an all-in-one drop-in solution.

 They will include the following:
 - PhotonRedirector.dll and LANSettings.txt
-- winmm.dll and winmm.txt (for injecting PhotonRedirector)
 - Luxon Server.exe, config.yml, and LuxonLicense.txt
 - PhotonLauncher.exe compiled as a self-contained executable and launcher_config.json

 Once these files are placed next to a game executable, the executable must be specified in `launcher_config.json` before it is ready to use.

+## Disclaimer:

+This project was written using Deepseek.
+I tinker with it when I get time.
+It may be junk.

+## Credits:

+- [***niansa***](https://github.com/niansa) > This launcher only simplifies what his server makes possible.
+- [***BTFighter***](https://github.com/BTFighter) > His inspiration, motivation, and assistance have been invaluable.